ScottBriening/calico/v2.6/getting-started/bare-metal/bare-metal.md

 -   they are overly broad in allowing inbound SSH on any interface and allowing traffic out to etcd's ports on any interface
--   depending on your network, they may not cover all the ports that are required; for example, your network may reply on allowing ICMP, or DHCP.
+-   depending on your network, they may not cover all the ports that are required; for example, your network may rely on allowing ICMP or DHCP.

 Therefore, we recommend creating a failsafe Calico security policy that